HaraldoAlbergaria/flickr-map/README.md

 # Flickr Map

-This script generates a map with markers for all photos in the user's Flickr™ photostream.
+This script generates a map with markers for all photos in a user's Flickr™ photostream.
 Click [here](https://hpfilho.github.io/FlickrMap/example/) to see an example.

 ## Installation